Baked Apple Cinnamon Oatmeal Cups

 Nut-Free Options: Try sun flour butter or tahini (made with ground sesame seeds).

 Crunchy toppings: Cacao nibs, hemp seeds, granola are all great options.
 Get creative!

 The Classic: Maple Syrup!

-I hope you enjoy these perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
+I hope you enjoy this perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
 You and your family will love these as breakfast or dessert.
 They are soft, chewy and so easy to make.
-It is also vegan, gluten free, nut free and dairy free.
+It is also vegan, gluten-free, nut-free, and dairy-free.

 You May Also like These Fall Recipes:

 Get the recipe:Baked Apple Cinnamon Oatmeal Cups (Vegan, Gluten Free)

 - 1 cup dairy free Planet Oat Vanilla Oat Milk